nrfconnect/sdk-nrf/include/bluetooth/mesh/dk_prov.rst

 ====

 The provisioning handler uses :cpp:func:`hwinfo_get_device_id` from the ``hwinfo`` driver to generate a unique, deterministic UUID for each device.

-The UUID is used in the unprovisioned beacon to identify the device.
+The UUID is used in the unprovisioned beacon and the broadcasted Mesh Provisioning Service data.
+It allows the Provisioners to uniquely identify the device before starting provisioning.

 API documentation
 =================